Storage

 • Only storages with the Available status can be connected to a server.

-4. From the Select applied server on the pop-up window, select the server to connect, and then click the [Yes] button.
+4. From the Select applied server on the popup, select the server to connect, and click [Yes].

 You can relocate a storage by disconnecting it from the current server and connecting it to a different server.
-The following describes how to disconnect a storage from the server:
+To disconnect a storage from the server:

 1. Unmount the storage volume from the server.